 Prepare ramekins

 - Using a pastry brush, spread softened butter into the bottom and sides of two 6-ounce ramekins.
-Alternatively you can grease them a liberal coating of non-stick cooking spray.
+Alternatively, you can grease them with a liberal coating of cooking spray.

-- Sprinkle some cocoa powder (or you can use all purpose flour) into the greased ramekins.
-Gently shake, tap, and tilt the bowl until the sides and bottom is completely covered.
-Invert the ramekin over the sink and gently tap out any excess powder.
+- Sprinkle some cocoa powder into the greased ramekins.
+Gently shake, tap, and tilt the ramekins until the sides and bottom is completely covered.
+Invert the ramekin over the sink and gently tap out any excess cocoa.

 Make batter